Czech conjugation: Transgressives

-The transgressive (přechodník) expresses an action which happens coincidentally with or foregoing some other action.
+The transgressive (přechodník) expresses an action which happens coincidentally with or forgoing some other action.

 The transgressive (přechodník) is an archaic form of the verb in Czech and Slovak.
 Nowadays, it is used only occasionally for artistic purposes or in unchanging expressions.
 Transgressives were still used quite widely in Czech literature in the beginning of the 20th century (not in the spoken language).
 For example, Jaroslav Hašek's The Good Soldier Švejk contains a lot of them.

 Czech recognizes present and past transgressives.
 The present transgressive can express present or future action according to the aspect of the verb it is derived from.
 The past transgressive is usually derived from perfective verbs.